wolfleithold/logo-maker/README.md

 ## Installation

 Ensure Node.js and npm are installed.
+As well as jest, and inquirer.

 ## Usage

 Clone the repository.
 Navigate into the repository, then install the dependencies in the terminal (npm install).

+## Contributing

+Contribution Guidelines

 - Code of Conduct: Please adhere to our Code of Conduct in all your interactions with the project.
 - Testing: Ensure that your changes do not break any existing functionality and include tests if applicable.
 - Documentation: Update the documentation (including the README file) as necessary to reflect your changes.
   Thank you for contributing!

-## Contributing

-Contribution Guidelines

 ## License